 Contrary to arguments used by trophy hunters that hunting helps conservation and local communities, the truth is it brings no benefits to either sector, and its contribution economically is virtually nil.
 On all counts, the science starkly contradicts the pro-hunting arguments.

 GMFER2019 was timed to take place shortly before CITES Conference of the Parties (CoP18) in Sri Lanka on 23 May–3 June.
 GMFER is organizing a global call to CoP delegates to: support the proposal to uplist elephants to Appendix I; reject the proposal from several southern African countries to re-open ivory trade and trade in elephant trophies; and reject the proposal to allow trade in the Southern White Rhino.

 The broader theme of GMFER2019 is #SaveOurWildWorld.
 Wild animals and their habitats are everywhere under threat.
-Without maximum protections by the global community and CITES, elephants, rhinos, lions, giraffes and all endangered megafauna face certain extinction in the wild.
+Without maximum protection by the global community and CITES, elephants, rhinos, lions, giraffes and all endangered megafauna face certain extinction in the wild.
 Relentless poaching, habitat loss, and the vast trade in their body parts are wiping them out.
-Allowing the last of these species to be killed for ‘fun’ is not only morally abhorrent but is having catastrophic consequences for those endangered species.
+Allowing the last of these species to be killed for ‘fun’ is not only morally abhorrent but is having catastrophic consequences for these species.

 We call on the British government to take urgent action to ban the import of hunting trophies and to support efforts internationally to end this gruesome trade once and for all.